1alessandro1/T99W175_Recovery/README.md

  Example 2: `edl printgpt --vid 105b --pid E0B0 --loader=/home/user/prog_firehose_sdx55.mbn`

  **NOTE**: the *sbl* partition and *mibib* must be in sane condition (not erased or overwritten by faulty flashing) in order to see the layout with the command `edl pringpt`.
-If `edl pringpt ` doesn't print anything, the layout must be guessed by reading the hardware variant, and NAND has to be manually flashed with sector offsets just for *MIBIB* and *SBL*:
+If `edl printgpt ` doesn't print anything, the layout must be guessed by reading the hardware variant, and NAND has to be manually flashed with sector offsets just for *MIBIB* and *SBL*:

  Example